aaltonewmedia/learn.newmedia.dog/content/courses/physical-computing/week-02/lecture.md

 - Explore at least one sensor in more detail.
 - Think of different interactions and/or gestures that could be detected with the sensor you picked.
 - Choose an existing video game that could be controlled using the interaction/interface enabled by this sensor.
 You can also come up with a completely new game/game mechanic.
+- You don't need to make it work yet.
+Just come up with the idea/concept for your alternative controller.

 {{<hint info>}}
 Do not make this too complex.
 Think of simple games and game mechanics.